lplclaremont/vending-machine-challenge/README.md

 These decisions have been made when implementing the API:
 - I have used pence for the coin values (i.e £1 = 100, 50p = 50) to remove all risk of float rounding errors in calculations.
 - I have only allowed the deposit method to take one parameter (i.e, one coin) since the vending machine will only have one coin inputted at a time.
+- Based on the given requirements (the program must 'register coins that have been deposited'), I've made the assumption that coins the user deposits are available for the machine to dispense as change, as opposed to just going into a seperate pile of change in the machine.
-- I have kept reset_funds in a seperate method in order to ensure that dispense_change *only* handles the behaviour of finding the change.
+- I have kept reset_funds in a seperate method in order to ensure that dispense_change *only* handles the behaviour of finding the change (and not returning funds to zero).
 We could also imagine a scenario in which the funds are incorrect due to a fault with another part of the vending machine, and it must be reset back to zero manually.
 - The deposited funds is just stored as the total value of coins deposited so far, since for this exercise we only require the total value in order to calculate the change.
 - The dispense_change return value is a list of the coin values, as this can be easily iterated through in another part of the software in order to tell the machine which coins to remove from the machine.